Learn more about the impact of our Ph.D. students’ work in South Carolina and beyond.

 Sarah Pace received her undergraduate degree in sociology from Claflin University, with minors in Spanish and gerontology.
 She earned a Master of Social Work degree and a graduate certificate in drug and addiction studies from the University of South Carolina.

-Pace is bilingual in English and Spanish and served as a volunteer in Lima, Peru, for one-and-a-half years.
-As a licensed master social worker, Pace has experience working with adults living in community and institutional settings and has served as guardian ad litem for adults taken into emergency protective custody.
+Pace is bilingual in English and Spanish.
+Pace has experience working with older adults living in community and institutional settings and has served as guardian ad litem for vulnerable adults taken into emergency protective custody.
+She has experience as an instructor for Social Work courses at the University of South Carolina and has a passion for teaching.
+She is a volunteer for a local refugee resettlement agency.

 Stacy Smith received a bachelor’s degree in applied psychology from Belmont Abbey College and a master’s of social work degree at Winthrop University.